 Choosing a Safer-Sex Method

 Pre-Exposure Prophylaxis (PrEP) – Although pre-exposure prophylaxis, or PrEP, for HIV prevention might not be as easy to use as condoms, that very well may be why it works better for you.
 PrEP requires you to take real action to ensure your sexual safety.
-The use of PrEP requires a prescription from your doctor for Truvada, the only drug so far approved for PrEP, and regular checkups to ensure your health and compliance.
+The use of PrEP requires a prescription from your doctor and regular checkups to ensure your health and compliance.
 When taken daily, the drug is 99 percent effective in preventing the user from contracting HIV from a partner.
 Even if a user misses one or two doses per week, PrEP’s efficacy remains high.
 The key difference between PrEP and condoms is how it is administered.
 The PrEP drug is taken with your morning breakfast or right before you go to sleep.
 Although it directly impacts your sexual health, taking PrEP is separate from the sexual experience.
 Let’s face it; “forgetting” to wear a condom is not the same thing as forgetting to take a pill.